Russ Brown

 Spoiler: I won.
 But not before trying five different

-approaches, diving into import hell, and learning the single most
+, diving into import hell, and learning the single most

 valuable debugging lesson that somehow never makes it into the YouTube